planetary-server-manager/planet-factorio/README.md

 # Factorio Dedicated Server
-Containerized cross-platform Factorio server for easy portability, deployment, and configuration.

-# Summary
-This is an all-in one container for running a Factorio server.
-It contains several features, including:
+PSM container image for Minecraft Java.
+It provides tight integration with the PSM API.

-## Automatic Updates
+# Auto Updates
-The containter will automatically download the latest server version from [factorio.com](https://www.factorio.com/download) each time it (re)starts.
+Automatic updates are turned **on** by default.
+This will ensure the container always downloads the latest server version every time it starts.
+If you would like to stay on your current version and disable auto updates, set **AUTO_UPDATE** to **false**.

+> **Note**: **AUTO_UPDATE** must be set to **true** for the first run of the container, otherwise no server will be downloaded.

 ## Map Generation
 The container will scan for existing map files in the **/saves** volume (see [volumes](#volumes)) on startup.
 If no map matching **MAP_NAME**.zip exists, it will generate a new one based on the **map-gen-settings.json** file.